 Traditional cosmetic dental treatments

-There are many reasons why people might want to correct their smiles with a cosmetic treatment.
+There are many reasons why people might want to correct their smiles with a cosmetic treatment dental care.
 They may wish to undo the discoloration caused by years of smoking or drinking coffee, tea and red wine.
 They may wish to fill the gap left by one or more missing teeth.
 Or they may wish to repair the appearance of a tooth that has become lost or damaged as the result of an accident.

 Crowns are used to cover teeth which have become damaged.
 They are often used if a tooth is chipped or cracked in an accident.
 Even if a cracked tooth is still whole, a crown can help prevent the tooth from being damaged further.
 Likewise if a tooth has a lot of cavities and fillings, a crown can lend it the strength that it has been lacking preventing further damage.
 A crown is a tooth-shaped prosthetic that sits over the tooth- the enamel of which is usually filed down to accommodate the crown.
 If a tooth is seriously damaged, it may be secured in place with a titanium steel post.

 Crowns are usually made from metals, ceramics, resin or porcelain fused to metal.
 They can help restore even heavily damaged teeth to their former beauty.
 They tend to last around 15 years but when properly cared for they can last as long as 25-30 years.